snchakri/lumen_25028_ttms/stage_3/Stage 3 Data Compilation Onboarding Guide for Curs.md

 - Stage 3 PDF: **Stage-3 DATA COMPILATION – Theoretical Foundations \& Mathematical Framework**
 - Stage 1 \& 2 PDFs for validation and batching context
 - Theorems and algorithms cited inline within each module’s docstrings
-- **STAGE3_COMPREHENSIVE_ISSUES_REPORT.md** for historical bugs and fixes
+- **STAGE3_complete_ISSUES_REPORT.md** for historical bugs and fixes

 ***

-*Cursor IDE should use this document to navigate the Stage 3 codebase, understand design rationales, and ensure all modules align with the project’s rigorous mathematical and production requirements.*
+*Development teams should use this document to navigate the Stage 3 codebase, understand design rationales, and ensure all modules align with the project's rigorous mathematical and production requirements.*